Tectu/botan-cmake/readme.md

 # Overview

-This repository provides `FindBotan.cmake` which allows for easily inclusion of Botan into CMake based projects.
+This repository provides `FindBotan.cmake` which allows for easy inclusion of Botan into CMake based projects.

 Unlike other CMake integrations for Botan, this one does not simply add all the Botan files to a target.
 Instead, it does the following automagically:
 1. Download the requested version of Botan (if not provided locally).
 2. Run Botan's python script to generate the amalgamation files `botan_all.h` and `botan_all.cpp`.
-3. Provides a CMake target to compile & link those amalgamation files.
+3. Provide a CMake target to compile & link those amalgamation files.

 Refer to Botan's [The Amalgamation Build](https://botan.randombit.net/handbook/building.html#amalgamation) documentation for more information on the amalgamation build.